ConAcademy/the_jersey_license/README.md

 Copyright (c) &lt;year&gt; &lt;your name, or what exit you from?&gt;

 Permission is hereby granted, free of charge — unlike our insane property taxes and Turnpike tolls — to any person obtainin' a copy of this software and associated documentation files (the "Software"), to do whatever the hell you want: use, copy, modify, merge, publish, distribute, sublicense, sell copies — even if you're a wise guy from out of state.
-Go nuts.
-We ain't babysittin'.

 Go f'ing nuts like those Murray Hill geeks.
 Just gotta keep the copyright notice and this permission notice in all copies.
 Don't make us come find you.

 And yo, if you are some trillion fucking dollar Evil corp and wanna monetize the shit of the Software without sharing and caring, then you only get the right to go fuck yourself on your mega-yacht.
 The Jersey Devil can fly, bitch - you ain't hiding.

 THE SOFTWARE IS PROVIDED "AS IS", LIKE THE PARKWAY DURIN' RUSH HOUR OR THAT INDUSTRIAL SMELL NEAR EXIT 13.
 NO WARRANTY, NO FIXES, NO WHININ' IF IT CRASHES.
 AUTHORS AIN'T LIABLE FOR SQUAT — NOT BUGS, NOT DATA LOSS, NOT YOUR BAD DAY.
 IT BREAKS?
 DEAL WITH IT.
+WE AIN'T YOUR BABYSITTER.
+YOU GOT A PROBLEM WITH THAT?!
 FUHGEDDABOUDIT.
 DON'T @ ME WITH YOUR TEARS, YOU PIECE OF GARBAGE.